xythobuz/OpenRaider/README.md

 A similar command for the package manager of your favorite Linux Distribution should do the trick.

-cmake is only needed to build [freealut](https://github.com/vancegroup/freealut), which you'll need to enable sound output on Mac OS X.
+cmake is also needed to build [freealut](https://github.com/vancegroup/freealut), which you'll need to enable sound output on Mac OS X.
 Get, compile and install freealut like this:

     git clone git@github.com:vancegroup/freealut.git